brooklynrail/brooklynrail-platform/content/events/2020/06/chester-higgins-with-phong-bui.md

 event_platform:
   - zoom
 ---
 For the past five decades, artist **Chester Higgins** has been using his camera to search for the unseen — “that which is innate within all things and informs the appearance of our world.”
 “Unseen Spirit,” on view at Atlanta’s Arnika Dawkins Gallery through February 1, 2014, exhibits a selection of Higgins’s work from 1968 through 2012.
 Thirty-one black-and-white and five color photographs celebrate the photographer’s unique vision and feature images from North America, South America, and Africa.

-Higgins’s passion for ordinary people and the rituals that enrich our lives are prominent in this exhibition.
-“It is inside simple moments where I look for windows into larger meaning,” he says.
-“Art is an expression of the soul that gives visual definition to an experience.”
-The images in “Unseen Spirit” are intimate, personal scenes in which most of the subjects appear unaware of the camera.
-Using light, which “energizes and informs everything it touches,” Higgins gives voice to the essence of what he photographs.

-“When I’m photographing, I feel time begin to shift between the present, the past, and the future — which is the nature of the Spirit,” he continues.
-“My challenge is to reveal the Spirit’s fleeting presence.”
-Wrestling with issues of memory, place, and identity, Higgins sees his life as a narrative and his photography as its expression.
-“My art gives visual expression to my personal and collective memories.”

-Higgins’s work has culminated in exhibitions worldwide and in numerous books, including Feeling the Spirit: Searching the World for the People of Africa and his biography Echo of the Spirit.
-Currently he is researching and photographing monuments and other antiquity sites along the River Nile from the 6,000-foot high mountains of Kush (modern-day Ethiopia) through Nubia (Sudan) down to the ancient land of Kemet (Egypt).
-In this latest project, entitled Before Genesis, Higgins narrates the story of the African beginnings of spirituality, antecedents of the Biblical world.
+Higgins’s work has culminated in exhibitions worldwide and in numerous books, including *Feeling the Spirit: Searching the World for the People of Africa* and his biography *Echo of the Spirit*.
+Currently he is researching and photographing monuments and other antiquity sites along the River Nile.

 — by Betsy Kissam